BottleRocketStudios/iOS-Hyperspace/README.md

 Run `carthage update` and follow the steps as described in Carthage's [README](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

-NOTE: Don't forget to add both `Hyperspace.framework` and the `BrightFutures.framework` dependency to your project.
+NOTE: Don't forget to add both `Hyperspace.framework` and the `BrightFutures.framework` dependency to your project (if using the `Futures` subspec).

 ### Swift Package Manager